nervetattoo/jquery-autosave/readme.md

 jQuery.autosave requires:

 * jQuery version 1.4.0+ (recommended)
-* jQuery version 1.2.3+ with the compatibility plugin (see note below)
+* jQuery version 1.2.3+ (see note below)

 **Note**: There are several bugs in the [jQuery.extend](http://api.jquery.com/jQuery.extend/) function that will cause unexpected behavior in jQuery versions 1.3.2 and below.
-To make autosave fully compatible with jQuery versions 1.2.3 through 1.3.2, you should include the **jquery.extend-patch.js** file _before_ initializing the plugin.
-This will add additional functionality to jQuery core and fix the extend method for you.
-Please be advised that **the compatibility patch should only be used as a last resort.** If at all possible, please upgrade to jQuery version 1.4 or higher.
+To make autosave fully compatible with jQuery versions 1.2.3 through 1.3.2, you should include the [jquery.extend-patch.js](https://github.com/kflorence/misc-js/blob/master/jquery/patches/jquery.extend-patch.js) file _before_ initializing the plugin.
+This file will add additional functionality to jQuery core and fix the extend method for you.
+Please be advised that this patch should only be used as a last resort. **If at all possible, please upgrade to jQuery version 1.4 or higher.**

 ## Compatibility